BrandonKowalski/JRKBR/README.md

         - Modified [this fantastic STL](https://www.printables.com/model/294317-gopro-mount-on-3d-printer-frame)
     - Brackets to attach flat bar rails to the Roomba
     - Brackets to attach chafing dishes to flat bar
-    - Brackets to attach the screen to the flat bar
+    - [This awesome model](https://www.thingiverse.com/thing:2964140) as the starting point for the display case modified with the same GoPro style mount above
 - Assorted USB Cables to attach everything
 - Painter's Tape